faizanxmulla/power-bi-portfolio/DVD - Flavor Fusion/README.md

 # DVD - Flavor Fusion

-Welcome to **"FlavorFusion"**, where I've already completed an exciting **"data visualization"** journey, uncovering the world of college students' food choices and preferences.
+Welcome to **"FlavorFusion"**, where I've completed an exciting **"data visualization"** journey, uncovering the world of college students' food choices and preferences.

 In this README, you'll find a concise reference to the project's *objectives, key questions & deliverables*.